cliffjsgit/class6-slides/slides.md

 # Exercise 12.2
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "anagram_finder" should return a list of of all the sets of
-# words that are anagrams.
-# - Function "anagram_finder2" should return a list of of all the sets of
-# words that are anagrams in ascencing order by number of anagrams.
-# - Function "anagram_bingo" should return a list containing the collection
-# of 8 letters that forms the most possible bingos
 #
 # 1. Write a function named "anagram_finder" that reads a word list
 # from a file and returns a list of all the sets of words that are anagrams.